-On occasion, Marine aircraft deploy in support of contingencies without MPF assets.
+On occasion, Marine aircraft deploy in support of contingencies without access to aviation logistics support from naval shipping or MPF assets.
 Due to operational timing, economic considerations, and geography, these aircraft squadrons will deploy to an area of operations with only a FISP and a MALS detachment with the requisite AVLOG support elements required to sustain initial combat flight operations.
-In these scenarios, MALS detachments and the requisite FISPs come together to form a RESP.
-Deliberate AVLOG requirement planning in support of major theater war OPLANs is available.
+In these scenarios, MALS detachments and the requisite FISPs will come together to form a remote expeditionary support package (RESP).
 In such cases, operational planning requires that these squadrons deploy with a FISP and a requisite logistic support package that will sustain initial combat flight operations until MPF assets arrive.